 A few more fulvic acid benefits may include:

 While fulvic acid is an amazing substance, not all fulvic minerals are the same in terms of quality.
 The two most common fulvic mineral supplements are fulvic mineral extracts and shilajit.

 Fulvic mineral extracts are typically fulvic minerals that have been removed from organic deposits or bodies of water.
 The majority of them are not pure extracts of fulvic minerals, but rather incorporate extracted fulvic acid that is later mixed with trace minerals to form a fulvic mineral supplement.

 The problem with these kinds of "fulvic mineral extracts" is that the minerals used could be synthetic, the wrong chirality or colloidal in size.
 Furthermore, there are over 50 ways to extract fulvic acid and all of them require chemical processing.
 There is also a point at which too much fulvic acid can be a problem, causing cells to allow too many nutrients in and inciting drastic detox symptoms.

 The only true and pure fulvic mineral extracts are those taken from shilajit, which is a natural deposit of fulvic minerals and other humic substances.

-Shilajit extracts are typically not as potent as Shilajit itself, containing more fulvic acid than minerals; yet they exhibit many of the same benefits as fulvic acid, such as boosting immunity37.
+Shilajit extracts are typically not as potent as Shilajit itself, containing more fulvic acid than minerals; yet they exhibit many of the same benefits as fulvic acid, such as supporting immune function37.
 Fulvic mineral extracts will greatly aid in the absorption of trace minerals from your food too and are seen as more convenient to ingest than Shilajit.